Home

 The Pope walking in the Quirinale Gardens

-During the Renaissance the popes were the promoters of entertainments and feasts, but in the XVIIIth century a greater consciousness of the religious role of the pope led to a more severe lifestyle.
+During the Renaissance the popes were the promoters of entertainments and feasts, but in the XVIIIth century a greater consciousness of their religious role led them to a more severe lifestyle.

-See also Trade in XVIIIth century Rome and Traffic in XVIIIth century Rome.
+See also Traffic in XVIIIth century Rome and Trade in XVIIIth century Rome.